 National tiger mosquito monitoring programme

 The tiger mosquito has been monitored in Switzerland since 2013 at national level.
 At the beginning of each summer, traps are set up and monitored along the motorways and in various places with a high potential for introduction, such as ports, airports and railway stations.
 Swiss TPH has been involved in this project from the beginning - we helped to define the trap network and are responsible for setting up and controlling the traps in the whole of Northeastern and Western Switzerland.
-The latest reports of the national tiger mosquito surveillance programme are available here:
+The latest report of the national tiger mosquito surveillance programme is available here (in German only).

 Cantonal monitoring programmes (Basel-City, Basel-Country, Solothurn)